tsloughter/rebar3.org/content/en/docs/commands.md

 ## relup

-Creates a relup from 2 releases.
+Creates a relup from two releases that were already built by calling `rebar3 release` without clearing the `_build` directory.
 Call `rebar3 help relup` for arguments.

 ## report